alextanhongpin/git-secure/README.md

 ## Validate

-To validate that this is running, you can either scan the commits:
+There are two Java files and one `.env` file that contains the sensitive credentials.
+To validate that Git Secrets is running, you can either scan the commits:

 ```bash